Pyramid Song: Writing

 Following the tour for Radiohead's third album, OK Computer (1997), the songwriter, Thom Yorke, bought a house in Cornwall.
 He spent his time walking the cliffs and drawing, restricting his musical activity to playing his new grand piano.
 He wrote "Pyramid Song" and "Everything In Its Right Place" in the same week.
 He said: "The chords I'm playing involve lots of black notes.
 You think you're being really clever playing them but they're really simple."
+Whereas Yorke transferred his playing to synthesiser for "Everything In Its Right Place", he found "Pyramid Song" sounded better untreated.

 "Pyramid Song" was inspired by the song "Freedom" by the jazz musician Charles Mingus, released on the 1962 album The Complete Town Hall Concert.
 One version of "Pyramid Song" included similar handclaps, but Yorke was unhappy with the sound and erased them.
 The lyrics were inspired by an exhibition of ancient Egyptian underworld art Yorke attended while Radiohead were recording in Copenhagen, and ideas of cyclical time found in Buddhism and discussed by Stephen Hawking.

-The guitarist Jonny Greenwood cited "Pyramid Song" as an example of the challenge of arranging Radiohead songs: "How do we not make it worse, how do we make it better than [Thom] just playing it by himself, which is already usually quite great?"
+The guitarist Jonny Greenwood cited "Pyramid Song" as an example of the challenge of arranging Radiohead songs: "How do we not make it worse, how do we make it better than Thom just playing it by himself, which is already usually quite great?"

 Recording

 The strings were recorded in Dorchester Abbey, a church in Oxfordshire.

 Yorke first performed "Pyramid Song", which had the working title of "Nothing to Fear", at the 1999 Tibetan Freedom Concert in Amsterdam.
+According to the bassist, Colin Greenwood, Radiohead recorded an "amazing" version on Digital Audio Tape (DAT), but which they could not use due to the limitations of the DAT format.
+They spent a year trying to recreate it.

 The basic track was recorded in Copenhagen early in the sessions for Kid A and Amnesiac.
-Whereas Yorke programmed his piano playing into a synthesiser for "Everything In Its Right Place", he found "Pyramid Song" sounded better untreated.

-The drummer, Philip Selway, initially found it difficult to follow the rhythm and felt the recording session was going badly.
+Yorke recorded his vocal and piano at the same time as Philip Selway's drums.
+Selway initially found it difficult to follow the rhythm and felt the session was going badly.
 However, the drum part "fell into place" when he stopped trying to analyse the rhythm and instead responded to the inflections in Yorke's piano and vocals.

 The strings were performed by the Orchestra of St John's in Dorchester Abbey, a 12th-century church about five miles from Radiohead's studio in Oxfordshire, where Radiohead also recorded strings for another song, "How to Disappear Completely".
 Greenwood instructed the players to swing in the style of jazz musicians.
 The isolated string part was included on the 2021 reissue Kid A Mnesia.